 Except for the plane seat map, images in this article were purchased through Depositphotos, my go-to platform for high-quality licensed stock images.
 They have great photo deals, so check them out!

-Bulkhead seats Pros and Cons – Conclusion
+Pros and Cons of bulkhead seats – Conclusion

 If I’d judge bulkhead seats by a higher number of cons than pros numbered above, they would never be my personal choice.

 Flying should not be complicated, and we should not have to pay more when receiving less